 ATEX fans in wind to hydrogen renewable energy generation

-Although the most common element in the universe, hydrogen isn’t found in its purest form and must be either electrolysed from water or the primary method of manufacture; stripping out of natural gas by means of steam methane reforming.
+Although the most common element in the universe, Hydrogen isn’t found in its purest form and must be either electrolysed from water or the primary method of manufacture; stripping out of natural gas by means of steam methane reforming.
 Both are energy intensive processes that result in greenhouse gas emissions.
 Using electricity in the electrolysis process splits water into hydrogen and oxygen.
-The hydrogen is then removed, transported, and used elsewhere to power homes, industrial vehicles, agriculture etc. So, what about wind to hydrogen production and what is green hydrogen?
+The hydrogen is then removed, transported, and used elsewhere to power homes, industrial vehicles, agriculture etc… the future possibilities of hydrogen are endless.
+So, what about wind to hydrogen production and what is green hydrogen?

 How do wind turbines contribute to hydrogen production?